An Increase in the Galactic Planet Host Fraction Fails to Reproduce the Galactic Height Trend in Planet Occurrence: Results

 with normalizing parameter

-and normalizing bin-size dln$Z_{\textrm{max}}$ = 0.0011.
-Our support for $Z_{\textrm{max}}$ spans 100 to 1000 pc, while $y$ represents the planet occurrence rate per 100 stars.
-The free parameters, $\tau$ and $\eta$, represent the slope of the planet occurrence-scale height relation and occurrence rate normalization, respectively. $\tau$ is drawn from a uniform prior of $U(-1, 1)$ (that is, we allow for the model to fit cases where planet occurrence \textit{increases} with $Z_{\textrm{max}}$), while $\eta$ is drawn from a uniform prior of $U(0.01, 1.0)$.
-We run the MCMC for 10000 warm-up steps, 10000 samples, and 8 chains (making sure acceptance rates were at least 90\%), sampling from a normal distribution around $y$ with error equal to the per-height-bin standard deviation of the completeness-recovered planet occurrence yield.
+and normalizing bin-size dln\zmax\ = 0.0011.
+Our support for \zmax\ spans 100 to 1000 pc, while $y$ represents the planet occurrence rate per 100 stars.
+The free parameters, $\tau$ and $\eta$, represent the slope of the planet occurrence-scale height relation and occurrence rate normalization, respectively. $\tau$ is drawn from a uniform prior of $U(-1, 1)$ (that is, we allow for the model to fit cases where planet occurrence \textit{increases} with \zmax), while $\eta$ is drawn from a uniform prior of $U(0.01, 1.0)$.
+We run the MCMC for 1000 warm-up steps, 10000 samples, and 8 chains (making sure acceptance rates were at least 90\%), sampling from a normal distribution around $y$ with error equal to the per-height-bin standard deviation of the completeness-recovered planet occurrence yield.

-In Figure \ref{fig:model-yields-new}, we show the results of our forward modeling pipeline for the six models illustrated in Figure \ref{fig:models}, overlaid against the combined Super-Earth and Sub-Neptune \textit{Kepler} planet occurrence from \citet{zink_scaling_2023} (in red).
-The true (dark purple) and recovered (blue) planet occurrences from each model are binned in the same manner as in \citet{zink_scaling_2023} -- five evenly log-spaced bins from 100 to 1000 pc.
-Our completeness-adjusted planet occurrences have larger error bars than in \citet{zink_scaling_2023}, consistent with our stellar sample being about a third of their size.

-We show the 16th and 84th percentile envelope fits to our recovered yields in blue in Figure \ref{fig:model-yields-new}, and we report the best-fit planet occurrence trend slope ($\tau$) and occurrence normalization ($\eta$) for each model in Table \ref{tab1}.
+In Figure \ref{fig:model-yields-new}, we show the resulting occurrence-\zmax\ trend for the step function models illustrated in blue in Figure \ref{fig:models}, overlaid against the trend found by Z23 (in red).
+Z23 analyzed Super-Earths and Sub-Neptunes separately; in this work, we combine these into one designation of ``rocky" planets from 1 to 4 \rearth, eschewing our ability to comment on the age dependence of the radius valley, in favor of greater statistical power for our toy models.
+The physical (``true", in dark purple) and recovered (blue) planet occurrences from each model are binned in the same manner as in Z23 -- five evenly log-spaced bins from 100 to 1000 pc.
+We show the 16th and 84th percentile envelope fits to our recovered yields with the blue envelopes in Figure \ref{fig:model-yields-new}, and we report the best-fit planet occurrence trend slope ($\tau$) and occurrence normalization ($\eta$) for each model in Table \ref{tab1}.
 For comparison, Z23 found $\tau$ = -0.30$\pm$0.06 for Super-Earths, and $\tau$ = -0.37$\pm$0.07 for Sub-Neptunes.
 After combining these separate observed samples \footnote{Courtesy of J. Zink.} and adding their uncertainties in quadrature, we re-fit and find their $\tau$ to be -0.28$\pm$0.08 and $\eta$ to be 0.46$\pm$0.02 for small, close-in planets.
-The 16th and 84th percentile envelopes for this fit are also plotted in Figure \ref{fig:model-yields-new}.
+The 16th and 84th percentile envelopes for this fit are also plotted in red in Figure \ref{fig:model-yields-new}.